 Return on investment, or ROI, is an ultimate measure of success that shows the ratio of what you put in and get back as a result.
 The idea of calculating ROI is to convert both training costs and benefits into a single value, e.g. dollars.
-This is actually great, because you can make a direct comparison and come to a clear conclusion on the effectiveness of training.
+This is actually great because you can make a direct comparison and come to a clear conclusion on the effectiveness of training.

 The superpower of ROI is that the metric is familiar to any accountant or financial expert, and has credibility among executives.
 And that’s a big deal.
-If they can easily see the relation between training efforts and business results, the training project draws much more attention, and thus gets more respect and resources.
+If they can easily see the relation between training efforts and business results, the training project draws much more attention and thus gets more respect and resources.

-The eLearning ROI formula looks like this:
+The formula for calculating eLearning ROI looks like this: